testnumberorg/testnumber.github.io/twilio/tell-a-caller-which-number-they-are-calling-from-on-twilio-tutorial.md

 ---

+  > Enable the Function for incoming calls to the new Number

   ![Enable the Function for incoming calls to the new Number](/assets/images/enable-the-number-detector-function.png)

+  > Verify the function is the default for the Number

   ![Verify the function is the default for the Number](/assets/images/verify-the-function-is-the-default-for-the-number.png)